FC Girondins de Bordeaux

-Football Club des Girondins de Bordeaux ([ʒiʁɔ̃dɛ̃ də bɔʁdo]), commonly referred to as Girondins de Bordeaux (Girondins de Bordèu) or simply Bordeaux, is a French professional football club based in the city of Bordeaux in Gironde, Nouvelle-Aquitaine.
-The team currently plays in Ligue 2, the second tier of French football, and is coached by David Guion.
+Football Club des Girondins de Bordeaux ([ʒiʁɔ̃dɛ̃ də bɔʁdo]), commonly referred to as Girondins de Bordeaux (Girondins de Bordèu) or simply Bordeaux, is a French football club based in the city of Bordeaux in Gironde, Nouvelle-Aquitaine.
+It competes in the Championnat National 2, the fourth tier of football in France, after an administrative double relegation in 2024.

-Bordeaux was founded on 1 October 1881 as a multi-sports club and is one of the most successful football clubs in France.
+Bordeaux was founded on 1 October 1881 as a multi-sports club and it is one of the most successful football clubs in France.
 The club has won six Division 1/Ligue 1 titles, the last in 2009.
 Bordeaux have also won four Coupe de France titles, three Coupe de la Ligue titles, and three Trophée des champions titles as well.
-Bordeaux also reached the UEFA Cup final in 1996.
-From a year to its inception, the club's stadium was the Stade Chaban-Delmas, though since 2015, Bordeaux's home ground has been the Matmut Atlantique.
+In international competitions Bordeaux has reached the UEFA Cup final in 1996 and the Latin Cup final in 1950.
+From a year to its inception, the club's stadium was the Stade Chaban-Delmas, from 2015, Bordeaux's home ground is the Matmut Atlantique.